-NINE (9) HOUR SHIFT SCHEDULE
+TEN (10) HOUR SHIFT SCHEDULE

-In accordance with Section 10.3 of Agreement between the Swedish Medical Center and the Union, employees may, on an individual basis, agree to work a nine (9) hour shift schedule with the consent of the Employer.
+In accordance with Section 10.2 of the Agreement between the Swedish Medical Center and the Union, nurses may, on an individual basis, agree to work a ten (10) hour shift schedule with the consent of the Employer.
 All existing contractual provisions of the Agreement shall apply unless otherwise provided for herein.

-- 1. Workday.
-The nine (9) hour shift schedule shall provide for a nine (9) hour work day consisting of nine and one-half (9 1⁄2) hours to include one (1) thirty (30) minute unpaid meal period and two (2) fifteen (15) minute rest breaks.
-(See section 10.6 of the Agreement). - 2.
+- 1. Work Day.
+The ten (10) hour shift schedule shall provide for a ten (10) hour work day consisting of ten and one-half (10 1/2) hours to include one (1) thirty (30) minute unpaid lunch period and two (2) fifteen (15) minute rest breaks.
+(See Section 10.5 of Agreement.) - 2.
 Work Period; Overtime Pay.
 The work period for overtime computation purposes shall be a seven (7) day period.
-Employees who work in excess of nine (9) hours in any day, or in excess of forty (40) hours during a seven (7) day work period will be paid for the excess work hours at the rate of one and one-half (1 1⁄2) times their regular pay rate.
+Nurses who work in excess of ten (10) hours in any day, or in excess of forty (40) hours during a seven (7) day work period will be paid for the excess work hours at the rate of one and one-half (1 1/2) times their regular pay rate.
 All overtime hours in excess of twelve (12) consecutive hours of work during any day shall be paid at the rate of two times (2x) the regular rate of pay. - 4.
+Charge Nurse Assignment.
+Ten (10) hour nurses assigned Charge Nurse responsibilities shall receive charge nurse pay for the actual hours assigned as charge. - 5.
 Discontinuance of Schedule.
-Nine (9) hour shifts are available based on unit and Swedish Medical Center staffing needs.
-The Swedish Medical Center reserves the right to discontinue the nine (9) hour work schedule at any time in the future, after at least thirty (30) days advance notice to the employee.
+Ten (10) hour shifts are available based on unit and Swedish Medical Center staffing needs.
+The Swedish Medical Center reserves the right to discontinue the ten (10) hour work schedule at any time in the future, after at least thirty (30) days advance notice to the nurse.